 - Your Losses: You may have to deal with medical bills, lost wages and other losses.

-What Do You Do After a Minor Car Accident?
+What Should I Do If I Get Into a Minor Car Accident?

-It is difficult to determine exactly how “minor” an accident is because in most cases someone involved in an accident is in a bit of shock or confusion.
-Not all damages to a car are visible nor is every injury observable.
-It also makes sense to file a report because it will protect you if anyone else involved in the crash files a claim or exaggerates what happened.
+It is difficult to determine exactly how “minor” an accident is because, in most cases, someone involved in an accident is in a bit of shock or confusion.
+Not all damages to a car are visible, nor is every injury observable.
+If you do get into a minor car accident, you should report it.
+It makes sense to file a report because it will protect you if anyone else involved in the crash files a claim or exaggerates what happened.

 Filing a report also makes sense for insurance coverage.
 If you do not file a report, and then discover at some later date that the accident has damaged your car or caused injuries, not reporting the incident after it happened may void your coverage.